 text by Lisette Poole for HUCK Magazine

-I photographed the reggaetón scene in 2015 & 2016 and directed the documentary “Reggaetón Revolución” photos were published TIME, The New York Times, WIRED, WORLD PRESS, La Repubblica & 6Mois, among others.
+I photographed the reggaetón scene in 2015 & 2016 and directed the documentary “Reggaetón Revolución” photos and text were published TIME, The New York Times, WIRED, WORLD PRESS, La Repubblica in Italy & Revue 21 and “6Mois” in France, among others.

 Reggaetón Revoluciòn